 The first five items listed above can all be accessed on the AmeriCorps website via the State Subgrantees landing page and then by filtering to view "governing authorities and guidance" and "terms and conditions."
 Be sure to select the correct document by grant type and grant year.
 Subgrantees can search by key words in each individual document or conduct a larger search by key words using the compiled statute and regulations document.
-These documents along with the Serve Washington Special Terms and Conditions can also be accessed on the Serve Washington website.
+These documents along with the Serve Washington Website.
 Many of these documents are also included as hard copies in the subgrantee contract.